-Additionally, some of the targeted parcels occur in landscapes that are estimated to hold 21-30 breeding ducks per square mile as per USFWS.
+Additionally, some of the targeted parcels occur in landscapes that are estimated to support 10-25 breeding ducks per square mile as per USFWS.
 Breeding pair accessibility will only increase with increased wetland restoration in these areas.

 Which two sections of the Minnesota Statewide Conservation and Preservation Plan are most applicable to this project?